 When you are exposed to cold temperatures, your body reacts accordingly to help you warm up.
 Your muscles constrict, often causing pain in your extremities and making it harder to breath.
 Your nose starts running as a response to coat your nasal passages from the dry air.
 All of these combined can make for a pretty uncomfortable and difficult run.
 Wearing the correct gear and layering up can help with these inconveniences, but expect your winter runs to simply be more difficult than the warmer months.

 In addition to temperature changes, you also have to deal with the lack of daylight.
 You will have less day time hours to run, perhaps making you change your daily routine or forcing you to run in the dark.
 Special precautions and added safety awareness have to be used in these conditions.

 Below are some tips on how to run efficiently and safely during those colder and darker months:

-- Post-Run Change: No matter how cold it is outside your body will still perspire.
+No matter how cold it is outside your body will still perspire.
 The wetness will become apparent as soon as your body realizes it’s not moving anymore.
 The wet combined with the cold temperatures will make you feel even colder than you did when you first started running, even though your body temperature is still high.
-The best way to counteract this is to change your clothes into something dry following your run.
+The best way to counteract this is to change your cold weather running gear into something dry following your run.